 Óbidos stands out from most other book towns in that it didn’t open new bookshops; many stores have simply added bookselling to their business.
 So, the local art galleries sell art books, the Óbidos organic market has shelves of cookbooks behind its fresh fruit and vegetables, and the museums stock history, interior design and heritage titles, according to their individual focus.

-Asia Publication Culture & Information Center houses book cafes, used bookstores, galleries, and restaurants, hosting diverse exhibitions and forums; Tan Tan Story House, run by Yeowon Media specializing in illustrated storybooks for children, is a cultural center for children with a performance hall, a gallery, and a book café.
+Asia Publication Culture and Information Center houses book cafes, used bookstores, galleries, and restaurants, hosting diverse exhibitions and forums; Tan Tan Story House, run by Yeowon Media specializing in illustrated storybooks for children, is a cultural center for children with a performance hall, a gallery, and a book café.
 Other notable attractions include Yeolhwadang, Chameleon (BIR Publishing’s book outlet), Darakwon Book Café, and Moongongsa Book Café.
-The first floor of Paju Book City is full of bookstores and cafes.

 Purgstall in Austria is the country's first book village.
 The project is rather young, and the village invites everybody who owns old books and can no longer use them, to contact them.
 They would be happy about these books.
 Apart from the books, the area offers a beautiful and healthy environment to the visitor.